yangjia-fan/FreightRoute-RiskMonitor/README.md

 ## Freight Route Risk Monitor

+*Note: Refer to **Setup.md** for instructions on loading the app on your local computer

 A tool for monitoring maritime security incidents and estimating route-specific geopolitical risk exposure for shipping lanes.

 The goal of this project is to prototype how real-time security intelligence could be integrated into freight trading or logistics decision workflows.
 Using publicly available UKMTO incident reports, the system maps incidents geographically and computes a risk index for selected routes based on severity, recency, and proximity.